 What is Gynecomastia?

 Gynecomastia is a medical term to describe enlarged breasts in men.
 You may be surprised to know that all men have breast tissue.
 It is the same type of breast tissue that women have, but in much smaller amounts.
 With gynecomastia, the breast tissue tends to grow too much and is typically located right under the nipple/areola.
 Often times with gynecomastia this tissue mass will dramatically enlarge.
 It’s common for the male breast to become fatty and even sag, resulting in an unhealthy, misshapen, more feminine looking breast.
-After treating many patients with best the gynecomastia surgery in Los Angeles, we find most of our patients have already tried weight loss programs and tried working out to help solve this issue.
+After treating many patients with best the gynecomastia surgery in Beverly Hills, we find most of our patients have already tried weight loss programs and tried working out to help solve this issue.
 Men who experience this type of change in the breast can feel embarrassed and become very self-conscious about their chest and will even withdrawal from social and physical activities.
 They are always hiding their chests, they avoid light colored shirts that show their breasts, and generally even the more fit men are rarely topless in public and avoid the beach.
 The ideal male breast is well defined and muscular, which is supposed to signify strength and masculinity.

 Age: 33 from Burbank, California.
 Patient was unhappy with breast like bulges on his chest.
 Bilateral gynecomastia surgery was performed.